Fantasia 2000: Rhapsody in Blue

-Rhapsody in Blue is the first Fantasia segment with music from the American composer George Gershwin.
-It originated in 1992 when director and animator Eric Goldberg approached Al Hirschfeld about the idea of an animated short set to Gershwin's composition in the style of Hirschfeld's illustrations.
-Hirschfeld agreed to serve as artistic consultant and allowed the animators to use and adapt his previous works for the segment.
-Goldberg's wife Susan was art director.
-Duke is named after jazz artist Duke Ellington.
-The bottom of his toothpaste tube reads "NINA", an Easter egg referencing Hirschfeld's daughter Nina.
-Rachel was designed after the Goldbergs' daughter and John is based on animation historian and author John Culhane and Hirschfeld's caricature of Alexander Woollcott.
-Goldberg took Hirschfeld's original illustration of Gershwin and animated it to make him play the piano.
+Rhapsody in Blue is the first Fantasia segment with music from an American composer.
+It originated in 1995 when director and animator Eric Goldberg approached Al Hirschfeld about the idea of an animated short set to Gershwin's composition in the style of Hirschfeld's illustrations.
+In December 1998, Goldberg pitched Rhapsody in Blue to Thomas Schumacher and received the green-light to produce it, and Hirschfeld agreed to serve as artistic consultant and allowed the animators to adapt his works.
+Duke is named after jazz musician Duke Ellington.
+The bottom of his toothpaste tube reads "NINA", an Easter egg referencing Hirschfeld's daughter Nina, whose name Hirschfeld inscribed in several of his drawings since her birth in 1945.
+Another easter egg references artist Emily Jiuliano, whose name is shown as "E. Jiuliano".
+Rachel was designed after the Goldbergs' daughter; John, or "Flying John", is based on animation historian and author John Culhane and Hirschfeld's caricature of Alexander Woollcott.
+Goldberg took Hirschfeld's original illustration of Gershwin and animated it to make him play part of the "rhapsody" on the piano.
+The most difficult part of this particular scene to animate was the turning of Gershwin's head, as the original drawing depicted one angle of his head.
+The illustration also featured Ira Gershwin alongside his brother George, but Ira is not shown in the scene nor anywhere else in the film.
 Featured in the crowd emerging from the hotel are depictions of Brooks Atkinson and Hirschfeld, along with his wife Dolly Haas.
-The segment was completed two months ahead of schedule.
-Despite this, the sequence was so chromatically complex that the rendering process using the CAPS system delayed work on Tarzan.